Compare Plasma cutting and Laser cutting: Which is Better For You?

 Cutting/ Factor Laser Plasma

-Material Adaptability Can cut through wide range of materials Excellent in dealing larger or thicker materials
+Material Adaptability Can cut through a wide range of materials Excellent in dealing with larger or thicker materials

-Suitable Area creating detailed and precise cuts with high accuracy Jobs with tight deadline and requires speed and efficiency
+Suitable Area creating detailed and precise cuts with high accuracy Jobs with tight deadlines requires speed and efficiency

 Laser versus Plasma: Respective Applications in Industry